 History, tourist information, and nearby accommodation

-There are several routes up Scafell Pike; one of the most popular starts at the National Trust parking lot at Brackenclose and leads up a well defined trail to the summit, via Lingmell Gill and Hollow Stones.
+There are several routes up Scafell Pike; one of the most popular trails starts at the National Trust parking lot at Brackenclose and leads up a well-defined trail to the summit, via Lingmell Gill and Hollow Stones.
 Though the climb is not difficult, the usual precautions apply - weather can change extremely quickly, so always come prepared!

 The scenery of Wast Water is utterly compelling; the outline of the three peaks that stand at the eastern end of the lake (Lingmell, Scafell Pike, and Great Gable) was selected as the symbol of the Lake District National Park.

 There is no path per se along the northern shore of the lake, but the minor road to Wasdale Head skirts the shoreline for the entire length of the lake.
 There is a path along the southern shore, which hugs the steep cliffs known as The Screes.
 This trail can easily be combined with the road route to create a spectacular, easy walk around the entire circumference of Wast Water.

 Most photos are available for licensing, please contact Britain Express image library.

 About Wast Water lake